- Do’s and Don’ts when you’re cleaning your work boots

 Use citrus peelings

-If your boot’s odor isn’t of extreme variety, place a few citrus peelings on the inside of your boots and leave them overnight to cover up any nasty smells residing in them.
+If your boot’s odor isn’t of the extreme variety, place a few citrus peelings on the inside of your boots and leave them overnight to cover up any nasty smells residing in them.

 The next time you’re about to throw a tea bag after boiling it in water (without sugar, of course, unless you like sticky feet), set it aside until it cools down and places it inside your boots for an hour, so to get a fresher smelling boot.